BZoennchen/supercollider-book/_sources/chapters/sounddesign/filters/3-frequency-filters.md

 ## Highpass Filter

-A lowpass filter filters frequency **below** its *cutoff frequency*.
+A *highpass filter* filters frequency **below** its *cutoff frequency*.
-Lowpass filters are excellent to clean up woofy signals and tighten up arrangements.
+Highpass filters are excellent to clean up woofy signals and tighten up arrangements.
 They can make the sound more clear which can be especially useful for your *lead instrument*.

 ```{figure} ../../../figs/sounddesign/filters/hpf-graph.png